RikoPurnama/RikoPurnama/README.md

 ### About Me

 - 💻 Focused on building responsive, clean, and dynamic web apps
-- 🌐 Founder of **VTECH**, providing website solutions for UMKM and schools
 - ⚡ Currently diving deeper into **Fullstack Development**, with interest in API integrations and UI/UX

 ---